 Easily turn a wool sweater into a felted wool storage basket with this simple sewing tutorial.
-It’s a great way to put use to those extra sweaters!
+It’s a great way to use those extra sweaters!

 I have a thing with baskets and bins.
 It’s so fun to organize with cute organizing items.
 An easy way to to make your own storage basket is to felt a sweater and then sew it into a bin.
 It’s a quick sewing project that would be perfect for a gift.